 Health Oversight Activities: We may disclose your PHI to an oversight agency for activities authorized by law.
 These oversight activities include audits, investigations, and inspections, as necessary for licensure and for the government to monitor the health care system, government programs, and compliance with civil rights laws.

-To Avert a Serious Threat to Health or Safety: We may use and disclose your PHI when necessary to prevent or lessen a serious threat to your health and safety or the health and safety of the public or another person.
+To Avert a Serious Threat to Health or Safety: We may use and disclose your PHI when necessary to prevent or lessen a serious threat to your health and safety, or the health and safety of the public or another person.

 Victims of Abuse, Neglect or Domestic Violence: We may disclose PHI about you to a government authority, such as the Massachusetts Office for Children or the Massachusetts Executive Office of Elder Affairs, if we reasonably believe you are a victim of abuse or neglect.
-We will only disclose this type of information to the extent required by law, if you agree to the disclosure, or if the disclosure is required or allowed by law and we believe it is necessary to prevent serious harm to you or someone else, or the law enforcement or public official that is to receive the report represents that it is necessary and will not be used against you.
-In such cases, we will promptly inform you that a report has been or will be made unless there is reason to believe that providing this information will place you or another person in serious harm.
+We will only disclose this type of information to the extent required by law, if you agree to the disclosure, or if the disclosure is required or allowed by law and we believe it is necessary to prevent serious harm to you or someone else, or the law enforcement or public official that is to receive the report demonstrates that it is necessary and will not be used against you.
+In such cases, we will promptly inform you that a report has been, or will be, made unless there is reason to believe that providing this information will place you or another person in serious harm.

 Law Enforcement and Legal Compliance: We will disclose your PHI for law enforcement purposes as required by law or in response to a valid subpoena or court order.
 We will disclose your PHI when required to do so by federal, state, or local law.
 If you are involved in a lawsuit or a dispute, we may disclose your PHI in response to a court or administrative order.
-Subject to applicable state law, we may also disclose PHI about you in response to a subpoena, discovery request, or other lawful process by someone else involved in the dispute, but only if efforts have been made, either by us or the requesting party, to tell you about the request or to obtain an order protecting the information requested.
+Subject to applicable state law, we may also disclose PHI about you in response to a subpoena, discovery request, or other lawful process by someone else involved in the dispute, but only if efforts have been made, either by us, or the requesting party, to tell you about the request or to obtain an order protecting the information requested.

-Regulatory Compliance: Federal law allows your PHI to be released to an appropriate health oversight agency, public health authority or attorney, if a member of our work force or business associate believes in good faith that we have engaged in unlawful conduct or have otherwise violated professional or clinical standards and are potentially endangering one or more patients, workers or the public.
+Regulatory Compliance: Federal law allows your PHI to be released to an appropriate health oversight agency, public health authority or attorney, if a member of our work force, or business associate, believes in good faith that we have engaged in unlawful conduct or have otherwise violated professional or clinical standards, and are potentially endangering one or more patients, workers or the public.